ProIntegritate/IOCs/README.md

 # IOCs
 Indicators of compromise, scraped from URLHaus links and other sources

-For maximum compatibility in various tools (Forensics, SIEM, Threathunting platforms) the following formats are supported:
+For maximum compatibility (Forensics, SIEM, Threathunting platforms) the following formats are supported:

 - MD5
 - SHA1